 Most EV drivers know all their vehicles lose some amount of range in cold weather, but many people are not sure how, why, or how much.

 How Much Range is Lost?

-According to Wired’s “Why Electric Cars Struggle in the Cold—and How to Help Them”, “Batteries are like humans,” says Anna Stefanopoulou, director of the University of Michigan’s Energy Institute.
-“They prefer the same sort of temperature range that people do.
+According to Wired, “Batteries are like humans… they prefer the same sort of temperature range that people do.
 Anything below 40 or above 115 degrees Fahrenheit and they’re not going to deliver their peak performance.”

 Why Do EVs Lose Range in the Cold?

 Do EVs lose range because of how the cold affects the battery?
-No, according to Consumer Report’s “Buying An Electric Car for a Cold Climate?
-Double Down on Range.”
-ALL cars, both gas and electric, struggle in cold weather.
+No, according to Consumer Reports.
+All cars, both gas, and electric struggle in cold weather.
 The increased amount of energy needed is what drains the battery, not the fact that it’s cold.
 Any factor that significantly uses more power than normal would affect range.

 Are There Ways to Work Around the Problem?

 Getting a car with as much range as possible is the first step.
 Skip pricey details and put all your money into range.
 According to Jake Fisher, senior director of auto testing at Consumer Reports, “Typically, we warn new-car shoppers not to buy more vehicles than they need, whether that’s seats, cargo room, or towing capacity… But in this case, EV buyers who drive in colder climates should strongly consider getting a car with a range about double what their daily driving needs are, so they’re not left stranded in a cold snap.”